EduGord/Log-Analysis-Project/README.md

-From the above query we can see that `articles.author` refer to IDS, not to the actual names of the *authors*
+From the above query we can see that `articles.author` refer to authors IDs, not to the actual name of the *authors*

 ```python